-The debts are within Barnet's existing bad debt provision including the Greater London Authority (GLA) precept for council tax, and GLA and Government shares of retained business rates.
-The bad debt provision for Council Tax is currently £21.2m and for Business Rates it is £6.4m.
+5.1.1 The debts are within Barnet's existing bad debt provision including the Greater London Authority (GLA) precept for council tax, and GLA and Government shares of retained business rates.

-5.3 Legal and Constitutional References
+5.2 Legal and Constitutional References

-- 5.3.1 The Council has a fiduciary duty to its council tax payers to recover monies owing to it, where it would be acting reasonable in doing so.
-However in the cases listed in this report and for the reasons given, it is either not possible due to statutory limitations or not reasonable or economical to pursue recovery of the outstanding debts. - 5.3.2 The Council Tax (Administration and Enforcement) Regulations 1992 and the Non-Domestic Rating(Collection and Enforcement) (Local List) regulations 1989 provides that an application for a liability order (to the Magistrates Court) must be made within 6 years from the day the money became due.
-The council has where legally possible in the cases listed in the appendices to this report, obtained liability orders (apart from small balance write offs that do not reach the internal threshold for seeking such orders). - 5.3.3 In accordance with the Council's constitution part 15 Annex B Responsibility for Functions, Scheme of Delegated Authority to Officers, The Chief Operating Officer/Director of Finance has authority to write off debt amounts up to and including £5000 in consultation with HB Public Law.
+- 5.2.1 The Council has a fiduciary duty to its council tax payers to recover monies owing to it, where it would be acting reasonable in doing so.
+However in the cases listed in this report and for the reasons given, it is either not possible due to statutory limitations or not reasonable or economical to pursue recovery of the outstanding debts. - 5.2.2 The Council Tax (Administration and Enforcement) Regulations 1992 and the Non-Domestic Rating(Collection and Enforcement) (Local List) regulations 1989 provides that an application for a liability order (to the Magistrates Court) must be made within 6 years from the day the money became due.
+The council has where legally possible in the cases listed in the appendices to this report, obtained liability orders (apart from small balance write offs that do not reach the internal threshold for seeking such orders). - 5.2.3 In accordance with Article 9 (Chief Officers) of the Council's Constitution, the responsibilities of the Chief Finance Officer (s151 Officer) include: